karlseguin/log.zig/readme.md

 Structured Logging for Zig

-logz is an opinionated structured logger that outputs to stdout using logfmt or JSON.
+logz is an opinionated structured logger that outputs to stdout or stderr using logfmt or JSON.
 It aims to minimize runtime memory allocation by using a pool of pre-allocated loggers.

 # Installation
 This library supports native Zig module (introduced in 0.11).
 Add a "logz" dependency to your `build.zig.zon`.